If you’re creating a disinfectant program for your cleanroom, be sure to check these six points before making a decision.

 Pass-through systems are an important part of many cleanrooms.
 They are necessary for a variety of parts, materials, documents, critical applications, equipment, and even personnel.
 The type of system you need depends on what you need to move from one side to the other as well as your cleanroom class.
 Here are three very different kinds of pass-through systems to consider.

-Chamber.
+- Chamber.
 These provide transfer for a number of critical applications, including requirements to ISO 4 and bio/pharmaceutical operations requiring frequent cleaning and sterilization.
 No external fasteners or caulking are needed, as a bracket mounts the chamber against the cleanroom wall.
 There are no horizontal surfaces to collect dust.
 The internal surfaces are optimized for easy cleaning and sterilization.
 There are no cracks, grind marks, burrs, or other imperfections to snag wipers or harbor contaminants.

 A conclusion of comparing air sampling methods for the cleanroom –choose right method for your specific validation and compliance